Prior to November 2016, the price for a day reflected asset values of two days prior.

-While the unit price for a particular day is not available until two days later, our new calculation process is preferred because the unit price for a day reflects that day’s market movements.
+While the unit price for a particular day is not available until two days later, our calculation process that was put in place in November 2016 is preferred because the unit price for a day reflects that day’s market movements.

 How do unit prices work when I contribute to my account?

 When you make a contribution to your super account, you receive units in the investment option(s) you have chosen.
 The number of units you receive depends on how much you contribute and the unit price of your chosen investment option.
 In the same way that we use money coming into your account to buy additional units, we sell units whenever money comes out of your account.

 You can change your investment option at any time by requesting an investment switch.
 When you submit a switch request, we apply the unit price for the day your request is received, as long as it’s before 4pm (AEST/AEDT) on a business day.